nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Encryption Configuration
 ========================

-If you are upgrading from ownCloud 8.0, and have encryption enabled, please see :ref:`upgrading_encryption_label` (below) for the correct steps to upgrade your encryption.

 The primary purpose of the ownCloud server-side encryption is to protect users' files on remote storage, such as Dropbox and Google Drive, and to do it easily and seamlessly from within ownCloud.